NCAA Division I baseball tournament

-During team selection, sixteen teams are given "national seeds".
-The top eight of these teams automatically host a super regional if they advance past the regional round, assuming that they have the facilities to do so.
-Only 2 times has a national seed not hosted due to lack of proper facilities.
+Format

+During team selection, the top 16 of the 64-team field are given "national seeds".
 As in other NCAA tournaments, conference champions (usually determined by a tournament) receive automatic bids, and the selection committee fills the remaining spots.

-The first tier, called Regionals, consists of 16 locations that include four teams, seeded 1 through 4, competing in a double-elimination bracket.
-The 16 host sites are determined mostly by merit – most No. 1 seeds host – but are also contested by bids from schools guaranteeing the NCAA a certain amount of revenue from that regional.
+The first round of the tournament, called Regionals, consists of 16 locations that include four teams, seeded 1 through 4, competing in a double-elimination bracket.
+The 16 national seeds are given the No. 1 seed in their assigned regional.
+The host sites are determined largely by merit – most national seeds host – but are also contested by bids from schools guaranteeing the NCAA a certain amount of revenue from that regional.
 Host teams traditionally have a large advantage, although the home team for each game is determined by rule, so the host school sometimes plays as the visiting team.
-The winner of each regional moves on to the second tier, the Super Regionals.

-Super Regionals are played at eight locations throughout the country and consist of the 16 surviving teams, matched up by predetermined regional pairings.
-National seeds 1–8 cannot meet each other in the super regional and are guaranteed to host.
-If the higher national seed in the bracket is eliminated in the regional stage, but the lower national seed advances, the super regional will be played at the national seeded team's field.
-If the two seeds are not national seeds, the Super Regional will be bid upon by the two competing teams.
-If the national seed wins the regional but is unable to host, the Super Regional is awarded to the other regional winner in its bracket.
-This scenario played out in 2015 when national seed Missouri State could not host a Super Regional because the minor league Springfield Cardinals, which have scheduling priority at the stadium where both teams play, were playing a home series at that time.
-The Super Regional was thus awarded to Arkansas.
-The two teams play a best-of-three series to determine who moves on to the MCWS.
+The regionals are paired together as in a typical 16-team bracket tournament; the regional containing the No. 1 national seed is paired with the regional containing the No. 16 national seed, that containing the No. 2 national seed with that containing the No. 15 national seed, and so forth.
+This creates the matchups for the second round of competition, the Super Regionals, which are a best-of-three series between the winners of each paired regional.

+The Super Regionals are typically hosted by the higher national seed in the regional pairing.
+If that team does not advance, but the lower national seed advances, the Super Regional will be played at that team's field.
+If neither of the two advancing teams are national seeds, they will bid for hosting rights.
 Although one school hosts all three games, the teams split home-team status in the first two games, with the host school batting last in the opening game and first in game 2.
 If a third game is needed, a coin toss determines home-team status.

-The final eight teams meet in Omaha, Nebraska, in the Men's College World Series.
+The eight Super Regional winners meet in Omaha, Nebraska, in the Men's College World Series.
 The MCWS mimics the earlier rounds, consisting of two double-elimination brackets of four teams each.
 Thereafter, the winners of each bracket meet in a best-of-three final.
 The winner of this final series wins the MCWS and is crowned the national champion.
+The school with the most national champions is USC with 12, though the Trojans have not won one since 1998, and have not appeared in the World Series at all since 2002.
+They are followed by LSU, with 8 national champions between 1991 and 2025.